hangukquant/credit_semaphore/README.md

 ```
 The credit semaphore has a `transact` asynchronous function that takes in 3 key parameters

-- coroutine: the coroutine to run, for instance `asyncio.sleep(1)`.
+- `coroutine`: the coroutine to run, for instance `asyncio.sleep(1)`.
-- credits: the number of credits (float or integer) the coroutine costs.
+- `credits`: the number of credits (float or integer) the coroutine costs.
-- refund_time: the time in seconds it takes for the credits to be returned to the semaphore.
+- `refund_time`: the time in seconds it takes for the credits to be returned to the semaphore.
-- transaction_id (optional): this is an identifier for the transaction, and can be used with `verbose=True` for printing out when a particular transaction acquires and releases the semaphore.
+- `transaction_id` (optional): this is an identifier for the transaction, and can be used with `verbose=True` for printing out when a particular transaction acquires and releases the semaphore.
-- verbose (optional): prints to terminal the transaction status when acquiring and releasing the semaphore.
+- `verbose` (optional): prints to terminal the transaction status when acquiring and releasing the semaphore.

 Installing
 ----------